-As we prepared for the launch of the fund, we carried out ample analyses of market trends, identifying the opportunities we believe will provide the best returns in the long run.
-Our analyses pointed out sustainability-driven behaviour, a data-driven future, and purpose-seeking talents as key opportunities within the next decade.
+As we prepared for the launch of the fund, we carried out ample analyses of market identifying trends, the opportunities we believe will provide the best returns in the long run.
+Our analyses sustainability-driven pointed out behaviour, a data-driven future, and purpose-seeking talents as key opportunities within the next decade.

 We also identified that - although these trends have already come into play in the consumer world - they have not yet fulfilled their potential in the industrial and business worlds.
-Here, a significant shift is yet to come, and these trends will create the foundation for new successful generation of industry companies; companies with data-driven business models that respect environment, contribute to society and provide fulfilling workplaces.
+Here, a significant shift is yet to come, and these trends will create the foundation for new a successful generation of industry companies; companies with data-driven business models that respect the environment, contribute to society and provide fulfilling workplaces.

 These analyses did not only provide insights into investment opportunities.
 As we integrated the findings into the strategy of the fund, we also eliminated a large share of potential sustainability risks.
 Our investment scope is limited to industry-related technology companies with the potential to create positive impact for people and planet.
-This means companies most exposed significant sustainability risks will not consideration for come into an investment by the Fund.
+This means companies that most exposed to significant sustainability risks will not consideration for come into an investment by the Fund.